 Employers and professionals are more aware than ever about the impact of environment and work habits on productivity.
 While you can take action against most problems affecting productivity, not all productivity killers are under your control.

 In most cases though, even if you can’t get rid of every productivity-sapping issue your team faces, there are still steps you can take to minimize the negative impact on your team and business.

-These are five of the biggest productivity killers you can never fully eliminate:
+These are eleven of the biggest productivity killers you can never fully eliminate.

 1. Distracting Environment

 It should come as no surprise that an interrupted task takes longer to complete than an uninterrupted one.
 Few people can return to their work and begin immediately at full pace again; on average it takes about 25 minutes to return to a task.

 Interruptions can come in many forms, such as impromptu discussions and phone calls, but it is also important to consider the distractions that don’t stop your work, but sap your concentration, reduce your focus and slow down your tasks.